j23414/mango-user-guide/node,_link,_graph.md

 Node type
 ---
 Gel is different from many other graph analysis scripts in that it takes into account node and link attributes.
 However this means you have to define a node type or a link type.
 Since nodes are identified by unique strings, the basic node type is defined with one string attribute.
 Node is defined with the keyword **node**, list of attributes in parenthesis, and node type name.
+The list of attributes are a list of any of the primitive 4 data types (string, int, float, double).

 ```
-node(stirng name) nt;
+node(string name) nt;
 ```